-Innovative production technologies:In the assembly shop, roughly 8,000 people working in three shifts assemble more than 2,400 Audi models each day, with no two cars alike – each Audi is individual.
+Innovative production technologies:In the assembly shop in Ingolstadt, roughly 7,200 people working in three shifts assemble Audi models, with no two cars alike – each Audi is individual.

 Punctual, flexible and efficient – logistics and the Logistics Center

 In addition, 13 external suppliers and service providers currently supply Audi via the Logistics Center.
-The Logistics Center includes a Consolidation Center housing the CKD (completely knocked down) packaging plant.
-With short paths between Logistics and Production, conditions are ideal.
+The Logistics Center also includes a Consolidation Center housing the CKD (completely knocked-down) packaging plant.
+With short paths between logistics and production, the logistics areas close to the production line are ideal.

 History and facts: The Logistics Center, which opened in 1995, has two investors and owners: IFG Ingolstadt, a company fully owned by the city of Ingolstadt, and LGI GmbH, a joint subsidiary of IFG Ingolstadt and AUDI AG.
-The 122-hectare site is home to 17 halls with 506,000 square meters (5,446,539 sq ft).
+The 122-hectare site is home to 17 halls with 492,000 square meters (5,295,843.9 sq ft).
 The Logistics Center strengthens Ingolstadt as a business location, creates new jobs and reduces environmental pollution by reducing truck traffic.

-Premium quality for the digital age – Quality Assurance
+Premium quality for the digital age – quality assurance

 Economics and ecology in harmony – environmental protection at Audi

-Automobile plant goes green – examples at the Ingolstadt site:
+A car factory goes green – examples at the Ingolstadt site:

-Recycle: Audi inaugurated its eco-friendly paint shop at the Ingolstadt plant in 2016.
-Dry separation of the paint particles, air recirculation and exhaust air treatment significantly reduce thermal energy and water consumption as well as CO2 emissions compared with conventional systems.
-Emissions of volatile organic compounds (VOC) are reduced by over 90 percent.
+- Recycle: Audi has been operating a highly environmentally compatible paint shop at the Ingolstadt site since 2016.
+Dry separation of the paint particles, air recirculation and exhaust air treatment significantly reduce thermal energy and water consumption as well as CO2 emissions compared to conventional systems.
+Emissions of VOCs are reduced by over 90 percent.

-Emissions-free locomotives: Two modern plug-in-hybrid locomotives are used at Ingolstadt for shunting work.
+- Emissions-free locomotives: Two modern plug-in hybrid locomotives are used at Ingolstadt for shunting work.

-Photovoltaics: Audi has installed different photovoltaic modules at its headquarters in Ingolstadt to test innovative technologies.
-All together, the systems at the Ingolstadt site generate roughly 1,800 MWh per year.
+- Photovoltaics: At the Ingolstadt headquarters, Audi has installed photovoltaic modules over an area of around 23,000 square meters (247,570 sq ft).
+All together, the systems generate roughly 1,800 MWh per year.